M2H-MX: Multi-Task Semantic and Geometric Perception for Real-Time Monocular 3D Scene Graph Construction: Related Work

 \section{Related Work}

 Dense multi-task learning has become a common approach for monocular scene understanding, as jointly predicting geometry and semantics allows complementary task cues to be shared across representations.
-Early methods such as PAD-Net~\cite{xu2018pad} and MTI-Net~\cite{vandenhende2020mti} introduced structured feature exchange between depth and semantic segmentation, while transformer-based models such as InvPT~\cite{ye2022inverted} demonstrated the benefits of global context modeling for dense prediction.
+Early methods such as MTI-Net~\cite{vandenhende2020mti} introduced structured feature exchange between depth and semantic segmentation, while transformer-based models such as InvPT~\cite{ye2022inverted} demonstrated the benefits of global context modeling for dense prediction.
 More recent work has explored efficiency-oriented designs that balance accuracy and computational cost, including state-space and sequence-based decoders such as MTMamba~\cite{lin2024mtmamba}.
 Within this line of research, M2H~\cite{udugama2025m2h} showed that controlled cross-task interaction can improve monocular depth and semantic prediction while maintaining real-time performance.
 However, most existing multi-task models are evaluated primarily in isolation and are not explicitly designed for integration into a real-time monocular mapping pipeline.

 In parallel, metric-semantic mapping systems combine geometric and semantic information to support higher-level spatial reasoning.
 Frameworks such as Kimera~\cite{rosinol2020kimera} and Hydra~\cite{hughes2022hydra} produce structured spatial representations, including scene graphs, but typically assume depth sensing.
 Recent extensions to monocular input, such as Mono-Hydra~\cite{udugama2023monohydra}, replace depth sensors with learned perception modules, making overall system performance strongly dependent on the quality, stability, and runtime behavior of dense monocular perception.
-This work follows this direction by examining how advances in real-time multi-task dense prediction translate into improved performance within a monocular mapping framework.
+M2H-MX differs by designing the dense predictor around the latency, stability, and interface constraints of a fixed monocular mapping pipeline.